samonclique/EKS-SetupWith-TF/README.md

 # Update the Kubernetes configuration

 Make sure to change your desired region <br>
-Note: If you change the cluster name in the main.tf, remember to make the change in this command from "--name EKS_CLOUD" to your preferred "--name <preferred-clustername>"
+Note: If you change the cluster name in the main.tf, remember to make the change in this command from "--name EKS_CLOUD" to your preferred "--name preferred-clustername"

 ```
 aws eks update-kubeconfig --name EKS_CLOUD --region us-east-2